-When they graduate, students are prepared to deal with the real problems facing communities worldwide, from Baltimore to cities in the developing world.
+When they graduate, students are prepared to deal with the real problems facing Baltimore or communities worldwide.
 They go on to work in fields as varied as environmental compliance, permitting, environmental hygiene, environmental interpretation, education, environmental consulting, and natural resource preservation and protection for government and nonprofit sectors.